dantleech/blog/content/posts/2025/12-14-homeserver.md

 it also means we can register **custom DNS records for the local network** and now we can do that in configuration.

-Unfotunately there was no NixOS wiki page for configuring the Pihole but I was able to piece it together from the [configuration docs](https://search.nixos.org/options?channel=unstable&query=services.pihole):
+There was no NixOS wiki page for configuring the Pihole but I was able to piece it together from the [configuration docs](https://search.nixos.org/options?channel=unstable&query=services.pihole):

 ```nix